 Life Cycle Assessment (BG 52/2013) focuses on a structured methodology for compiling and evaluating the environmental impacts and the primary energy demand of a product system throughout its life cycle.
 Life Cycle Assessment can be applied to any product or process, assemblies, entire HVAC systems or even whole buildings.

-These guides are available to purchase individually in PDF or hard copy format and can be located under the A-Z books list.
+These guides are available to purchase individually in PDF or hard copy format.